 According to Disney, the Broadway staging will be an entirely new production, "featuring a new script, tunestack and a wholly original design scaled to the Broadway stage and an epic story."

+Casting will be announced at a later date.
 The creative team from the Seattle pilot production will return to work on the new Broadway mounting.
-Added to the team is Tony Award winner Bob Crowley (Once, Tarzan), who will design the scenery.
-Also included are Tony Award-winning costume designer Gregg Barnes (The Drowsy Chaperone), Tony-winning lighting designer Natasha Katz (Beauty and the Beast, Aida), dance arranger Glen Kelly (The Producers, Drowsy Chaperone) and musical supervisor Michael Kosarin (Beauty and the Beast, Sister Act).
+Added to the team is Tony Award winner Bob Crowley ( Once, Tarzan), who will design the scenery.
+Also included are Tony Award-winning costume designer Gregg Barnes ( The Drowsy Chaperone), Tony-winning lighting designer Natasha Katz ( Beauty and the Beast, Aida), dance arranger Glen Kelly ( The Producers, Drowsy Chaperone) and musical supervisor Michael Kosarin ( Beauty and the Beast, Sister Act).